 - If there is an outstanding litigation debt, assess the fairness and lawfulness of such an award.
-Legal representatives should always bear in mind that it is possible that a cost award was made unlawfully (see this post for more details).
+Legal representatives should always bear in mind that it is possible that a cost award was made unlawfully.
 If the award was lawful, legal representatives should advise their clients to settle the debt or agree on an instalment plan.
 In fact, it is clear that the purpose of this ground of refusal is for the Home Office to recover money owed to them, rather than to punish applicants for having been ordered costs in the first place.
 If an applicant settles the debt or agrees on an instalment plan, they should not be penalised.

-As parting comment, it is rather unfortunate that a litigation debt can easily be used against an applicant, but there are no mechanisms to similarly force the Home Office to pay their litigation debts to claimants and their lawyers, which often remain outstanding for years.
+It is rather unfortunate that a litigation debt can easily be used against an applicant, but there are no mechanisms to similarly force the Home Office to pay its litigation debts to claimants and their lawyers, which often remain outstanding for years.